Konstantin Somov: Russian Revolution, move to Paris

 Living conditions deteriorated in Russia.
 His apartment was nationalized, and he was later evicted.
 He struggled to retain the rights to his art.

 Somov left Russia in 1923 to accompany the seminal exhibition of Russian Art that took place in New York in 1924.
-In the USA, he became close to the family of Sergei Rachmaninoff and painted portraits of the composer and his daughter.
-He never returned to his homeland, declaring Soviet Russia "absolutely alien to his art."
-He chose instead to settle in Paris in 1925, joining the community of Russian émigré artists, writers, dancers, and musicians that included his old friends Benois, Bakst and Serebryakova.
+In the United States, he became close to the family of Sergei Rachmaninoff and painted portraits of the composer and his daughter.
+He never returned to his homeland, declaring Soviet Russia "absolutely alien to his art".
+He chose instead to settle in Paris in 1925, joining the community of Russian emigre artists, writers, dancers, and musicians that included his old friends Benois, Léon Bakst, and Zinaida Serebryakova.

-An idea of the polyglot cultural milieu of Somov's Paris can be gleaned from a letter to his sister dated January 19, 1931:Yesterday I dined at the Leons' with Henrietta and with the famous writer Joyce, who created a stir with his book Ulysses, incomprehensible and rather scandalous.
+An idea of the polyglot cultural milieu of Somov's Paris can be gleaned from a letter to his sister dated 19 January 1931:Yesterday I dined at the Leons' with Henrietta and with the famous writer Joyce, who created a stir with his book Ulysses, incomprehensible and rather scandalous.
 At one time I tried to read it, but out of 700 pages (!)
 I read, with difficulty and without any pleasure, 150 pages and even the last chapter, in which there are 45 pages and it is all one phrase without one dot, comma, etc. Can you imagine!
 But this book gave him fame and prosperity.
 The Leons have long wanted to introduce me to him—before, I knew only his son, a young graduate student and swimmer.
 My impression of the father is not very great.
 Firstly, he is a wild alcoholic and his wife, who was present, trembled over him, no matter how drunk he was; secondly, he is almost completely blind, he sees out of the corner of one eye.
 Not very talkative, and slow.